ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 These commands download the signing key and add an entry to apt's sources pointing to the PPA.

-Previously you may haved used `apt-key add`.
+Previously, you may have used ``apt-key add``.
 This is now `deprecated <https://manpages.debian.org/testing/apt/apt-key.8.en.html>`_ for security reasons (on Debian, Ubuntu, and elsewhere).
-For more details see `this AskUbuntu post <https://askubuntu.com/a/1307181>`_.
+For more details, see `this AskUbuntu post <https://askubuntu.com/a/1307181>`_.
-Also note that for security reasons we do NOT add the key to `/etc/apt/trusted.gpg.d/` or `/etc/apt/trusted.gpg` where it would be allowed to sign releases from ANY repository.
+Also note that, for security reasons, we do NOT add the key to ``/etc/apt/trusted.gpg.d/`` nor to ``/etc/apt/trusted.gpg`` where it would be allowed to sign releases from ANY repository.

 .. _from_windows: